Coronavirus: Local updates

 • For city bill paying, pay online (http://cityofgenevany.com/services/), mail payments to City Hall (47 Castle St., Geneva, NY, 14456) or put payments in the drop box in the entryway of City Hall.

-• The Geneva Family YMCA is closed until further notice.
+• Closed: Geneva Family YMCA, until further notice.
 Emergency School Age Childcare is being offered.
 Info: genevafamilyymca.org/coronavirus-updates.html

 • Geneva residents and community organizations are helping community members most vulnerable to the mental, physical and financial impacts of COVID-19.
 Info: Erica Collins at (315) 789-6104 or ecollins@geneva.ny.us.